 - Vehicle status: Rental car agencies have dozens of cars available and must have a high turnover rate, as many vehicles are not in use for longer than a handful of days.
 Thus, each vehicle should be deemed road-legal and free from defects and potential hazards.
 Agents must inspect the cars when they are returned.

-What Should I Do If I Have Been Involved in a Rental Car Accident?It may be confusing and frustrating to be involved in a rental car accident.
+.
 You might not know what to do, who to call, or how to go about filing any report.
 This feeling can be worsened if you were severely injured.
 As long as you follow these steps, you will be safe and protected and able to file a sufficient lawsuit after you have gathered your evidence.

 - Safety always comes first.
 If you were injured, contact emergency medical help immediately.
 You should get checked out regardless, as some injuries may not show up immediately, partially because of adrenaline.
 You should also do so to make sure you have no gap between the injury and treatment, which can be used to cast doubt on your lawsuit.

 - Take pictures and gather evidence from the other motorist.
 If there are witnesses, ask them for their information as well.
 You may get pictures of the scene of the accident, your injuries, the damage to the vehicles, other angles, and more.